CptConstantine/RoleByPost/README.md

 ### Top Priority

-- Use sub-commands to make slash commands better organized
-- System specific upgrades to the /roll_request command to allow players to modify the skill and/or attribute
 - Optionally set automatic reminders when someone is mentioned
+- Manage channels so that certain commands can only be used in specific channels to prevent clutter
 - Commands to make narration and dialogue more interesting
 - User can provide an OpenAI API key to gain access to commands that use AI (summarize recent posts, ask rules questions)
+- Inventory system to track equipment

 ### Secondary Priority

+- Avatars for characters
+- System specific commands (ex. starships, travel, and maintenance cost calculations for Traveller; system specific damage calculations)
 - Support for other systems
-- System specific commands (ex. starships, travel, and maintenance cost calculations for Traveller; system specific damage calculations)

 ---